nationalarchives/dr2-runbooks/README.md

 This action is intended to isolate our code in AWS in the event of compromised code or a security breach.
 By removing NACL rules, we effectively cut off network access, minimising the risk of further exploitation.

+### Pause and resume ingest

+This will be used when we want to deploy breaking changes to production.
+It invokes a lambda in [the ingest repository](https://github.com/nationalarchives/dr2-ingest/tree/main/python/lambdas/pause-ingest)

 ## Infrastructure
 The workflows require access to AWS.
 The roles and policies are defined in [the dr2-terrarform-environments repository](https://github.com/nationalarchives/dr2-terraform-environments/blob/main/runbooks.tf)